-If you read my previous posts you surely discovered the incredible variety of tasks dogs performed, willingly, during the Great War.
+If you read my previous posts you surely discovered the incredible variety of tasks that dogs performed, willingly, during the Great War, Lest We Forget.
 No matter their size or breed, dogs found a place in the hearts of the troops, saving a great deal of lives in between.

 Dogs have been man’s best friend for over 150 000 years, they offered comfort during peaceful times and support during battles.
 We saw how indispensable dogs proved to be in wars and why, how they helped soldiers in the trenches, how they wagged their tails as scouts and ambulance dogs and how saved lives as brave sled dogs during the Great War.